UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

   (@sec:map-integration and @sec:map-interfaces).
 - Prototype APIs to provide model feedback to TA1-2 performers
-- Demonstrated pipeline for geologic map unit characterization from xDD documents (@sec:entity-characterization) to augment Macrostrat geologic units (@fig:entity-characterization), with a feedback tools based on Macrostrat's map interface (@sec:map-interfaces)
+- Demonstrated pipeline for geologic map unit characterization from xDD documents (@sec:geologic-literature) to augment Macrostrat geologic units (@fig:entity-characterization), with a feedback tools based on Macrostrat's map interface (@sec:map-interfaces)
 - Pipeline for Macrostrat vector data through MTRI interfaces to TA3 performers, for evaluation by USGS users (@sec:geologic-map-data)
-- Data models and pipelines for ingesting TA1-2 datasets, and user interfaces for providing feedback on these datasets
+- Data models and pipelines for ingesting TA1-2 datasets, and user interfaces for providing feedback on these datasets.

 <!--
 - Pipeline to accrue descriptive characteristics of rock units from literature